mischov/gate/README.md

   (str "Hello, " name ".
 I am a handler."))
 ```

-Another pattern also emerges when you have to write handlers a lot, namely, that you end up needing to read a param (which is always a string) into some other kind of data so that you app can use it.
+Another pattern that emerges when you write handlers a lot is that you end up needing to transform a param (which is always a string) into some other kind of data so that your app can use it.

 In the following example, the function `get-user` requires a user-id as a number.
 Usually you would have to call `Integer/parseInt` or some similar function on your user-id param before you could pass it to `get-user`, but `defhandler` can make that conversion for you.